BBVA/sessionclassification/README.md

 - Serial Correlation Coefficient

-A good technique to determine if a file is encrypted, is to calculate a probability distribution with the bytes it contains.
+A good technique to know whether a file is encrypted, is to calculate a probability distribution with the bytes it contains.
 In the paper <a href="https://www.researchgate.net/publication/50392274_Substitution-diffusion_based_Image_Cipher?_sg=tGAmmy34BimyDZ2PgSk-pPO_aZxQG7cUFF_sRmSelPmf0gYLs7ocBt4Ew0NyuSgRyu3VZFMbhg"> of Narendra  K Pareek, Vinod Patidar and Krishan K Sud called *'Substitution-diffusion based Image Cipher'* </a> shows how the probability distribution of the bytes of an image changes when it is encrypted.

 <div align="center" >
     <img width="70%"  src="img/hist-cifrado.png"/>
 </div>

-It is observed that the distribution is flattened, becoming much more uniform than when they are encrypted, which implies that each byte would be equiprobable and the average would be centered.
-This makes the metrics proposed by Ent very effective to know if a file or a string is encrypted, since many of them are based on knowing the uniformity of the probability distribution of the bytes that make up the file in question.
+It is observed that the distribution is flattened, becoming much more uniform than when they are unencrypted, which implies that each byte would be equiprobable and the average would be centered.
+This makes the metrics proposed by Ent very effective to know whether a file or a string is encrypted, since many of them are based on measuring the uniformity of the probability distribution of the bytes that make up the file in question.